bazgab/monstersearch/README.md

 # MonsterSearch

-## Overview and Installation

-MonsterSearch is a CLI companion application to aid D&D players that want to find relevant basic information on a monster.
-The application is free and open-source, as it was developed by BitWizard Labs, a project that aims to offer standardized, secured and ad-free companion applications.
+Simple CLI companion to aid D&D players that want to find relevant basic information on a monster.

 The package can be installed through npm:

 ` npm i monstersearch `

-Contributors are always welcomed, please reach out to [bazgab](https://github.com/bazgab) to get started.